How to Hire the Right Home Health Aide

 Join over 200,000 families searching for assisted living and memory care for a loved one.

 As our loved ones age, the level of care they need sometimes exceeds what we are able to provide.
 As a professional caregiver, I see this happen often.
-If you’re finding it difficult to support your loved one, know that you are not alone.
+If you're finding it difficult to support your loved one, you should know you are not alone.

-The pathway to hiring a professional home health aide has many steps and can, at times, seem quite overwhelming.
-To help you navigate this process and find the best home health aide for your loved one, I’ve created this guide, based on the lessons I’ve learned over the years.
+The pathway to hiring a professional home health aide has many steps and can sometimes seem quite overwhelming.
+To help you navigate this process and find the best home health aide for your loved one, I’ve created this guide based on the lessons I’ve learned over the years.

 Skilled Versus Non-Skilled Home Health Aides